studio24/security-principles/secure-development.md

 When planning web development projects we aim to create secure systems.

-We review the following, and peer review it, to help design a secure solution.
+We review the following areas to help design a secure solution.
 We review security on an ongoing basis throughout the project.

-* User authentication
+* User authentication.
-* Access control (authorisation)
+* Access control (authorisation).
-* How we are processing personal data
+* How we are processing personal data.
-* Whether we are dealing with sensitive personal data (e.g. health data)
+* Whether we are dealing with sensitive personal data (e.g. health data).
 * How might malicious users try to exploit the feature?
 What can we do about it?
 How can we test this?
 * What 3rd party software or packages do we need to use for this project and is there a supported, stable version we can use?
 * What 3rd party systems do we need to interact with and what security implications does this have?